Becky (slang): Meaning and use

+"Becky" by heavy metal band B.F.
+Raid, from the 2024 album Raided Again, explores racial and social dynamics through the story of a young Black man navigating predominantly white, racist neighborhoods in Boston to pursue relationships with white women.
+The song challenges societal and cultural barriers, highlighting themes of defiance, desire, and risk.
+The name "Becky," often used as a pejorative term for young white women, reinforces the racial undertones of the narrative.
+Lyrically, references to specific locations and the mention of "fourteen words" suggest underlying racial tensions and the character’s resistance to imposed boundaries.

-In 2017 Rebecca Tuvel, the author at the center of the Hypatia transracialism controversy, was labelled a Becky by critics.
+In 2017, Rebecca Tuvel, the author at the center of the Hypatia transracialism controversy, was labelled a Becky by critics.
 The following year, a white woman in California became known as "BBQ Becky" after calling the police because two African-American men were using a charcoal grill in a park.
-In 2020 an edited volume, Surviving Becky(s): Pedagogies for Deconstructing Whiteness and Gender, examined what its editor, education professor Cheryl E. Matias, called the "increasing phenomenon of Beckyism: the behaviors and rhetoric that Becky(s) engage in which uphold whiteness at the expense of people of color's humanity, dignity, and expertise".
+In 2020, an edited volume, Surviving Becky(s): Pedagogies for Deconstructing Whiteness and Gender, examined what its editor, education professor Cheryl E. Matias, called the "increasing phenomenon of Beckyism: the behaviors and rhetoric that Becky(s) engage in which uphold whiteness at the expense of people of color's humanity, dignity, and expertise".
 Media-studies professor Aimée Morrison argues that white supremacy makes whiteness invisible and that use of the term Becky thwarts this.

 It has a different meaning in the incel community.
+They refer to attractive, sexually active women as "Stacys", less attractive sexually active women as "Beckys".

 The term Karen serves a similar function to Becky, with the added implication that a Karen is likely to engage in aggressive actions against people of color, such as asking to see a manager or calling the police.
 As media researcher Meredith Clark put it: "Karen has gone by different names."